-BOJ board member Takahide Kiuchi told business leaders that future stimulus would most likely be through expanding the BOJ's asset-buying and lending programme, although other measures being proposed in markets, such as buying riskier assets, could be examined.
+BOJ board member Takahide Kiuchi told business leaders that future stimulus would most likely be through expanding the BOJ's current asset-buying and lending programme, although other measures being proposed in markets, such as buying riskier assets, could be examined.

-"We will strive to achieve our new target, including through taking additional easing steps boldly when necessary," said Kiuchi, one of two board members to vote against adopting the 2 percent inflation target last month.
+"We will strive to achieve our new target, including through taking additional easing steps boldly when necessary," said Kiuchi, who was one of two board members to vote against adopting the 2 percent inflation target last month.

-Kuroda, 68, would replace current governor Masaaki Shirakawa, 63, who is due to leave office on March 19 along with the two deputy governors.
+Kuroda, 68, would replace current BOJ governor Masaaki Shirakawa, 63, who is due to leave office on March 19 along with the two deputy governors.

 A former finance ministry bureaucrat who oversaw yen-selling intervention from 1999 to 2003, Kuroda has said the BOJ should not buy foreign currency bonds as that constituted currency policy.